-As a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud in management override of controls.
+As a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud.
 In common with all audits under ISAs (UK), we are required to perform specific procedures to respond to the risk of management override.